ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Endpoint Objects

-* Endpoint: An endpoint represents an identifier for one side of a transport connection.
+* Endpoint: An Endpoint represents an identifier for one side of a transport connection.
   Endpoints can be Local Endpoints or Remote Endpoints, and respectively represent an identity that the application uses for the source or destination of a connection.
   An endpoint can be specified at various levels of abstraction.
-  An endpoint at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
+  An Endpoint at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
 A destination endpoint can also represent a multicast group or anycast address.
   In the case of multicast, this selects a multicast transport for communication.